Click To Call:

 3. Uninsured Motorist Coverage: Missouri law mandates that all drivers carry uninsured motorist coverage, with minimum requirements of at least $25,000 per person and $50,000 per accident for bodily injury.
 This coverage serves as protection if you are struck by an uninsured driver.
 However, it’s crucial to note that this coverage applies exclusively to bodily injury and not to property damage.
 To cover property damage, you would need to have comprehensive collision coverage, often referred to as “full” coverage.

 Although these exceptions exist, they are limited, and most uninsured drivers will still face significant restrictions when seeking compensation.
-If you find yourself in the unfortunate situation of being uninsured and injured in an accident, consulting with an experienced Missouri uninsured driver accident lawyer is essential.
+If you find yourself in the unfortunate situation of being uninsured and injured in an accident, consulting with a knowledgeable attorney is essential.

 An attorney can help you navigate the complexities of your case, determine whether any exceptions apply, and ensure you receive the maximum compensation possible for your injuries and losses.